 elaware residential facility administrators were surveyed between December 2015 and March 2016.
 We invited 95 administrators responsible for managing 116 facilities to participate.
-Forty-one administrators (43 percent) participated in the survey.
+Forty-one administrators (43 percent) participated in the survey, representing approximately 3500 residents.
 The electronic survey included 32 questions about the demographic characteristics of the administrators, facility features (e.g., type of facility, target population, and size), assessment and monitoring of oral health status, policies for accessing dental care, and staff training on oral health.